ATHLETIC TRAINING (ATHTR) and KINESIOLOGY (KINES)

 ATHLETIC TRAINING: This major provides a concentrated program of courses designed to prepare students for a career in the profession of athletic training.
 The major has been designed to meet the standards for certification by the National Athletic Trainers Association — Board of Certification and legal certification by the Commonwealth of Pennsylvania.
 Students are admitted into the program on a competitive basis following completion of prerequisite courses (see requirements for admission).
 Students also must meet the "Technical Standards for the Undergraduate Athletic Training Program at Penn State University" related to the physical and psycho-emotional demands placed upon students in the major.
 Upon admission, students complete a 5-semester sequence of coursework and supervised clinical rotations.
 Students typically commit 200 to 300 hours to clinical practical experiences in each of the last 4 semesters of the program.
 The Technical Standards, course sequencing and prerequisite courses can all be found at http://www.hhdev.psu.edu/kines/undergrad/athletic_training.html or obtained through the Department of Kinesiology, 270 Recreation Building, University Park, PA 16802.
 Full course descriptions are found in the University Degree Programs Bulletin.

-FITNESS STUDIES OPTION: This option provides interdisciplinary training to develop healthy living skills.
+FITNESS STUDIES OPTION: (The Department of Kinesiology closed the Fitness Studies Option effective Fall 2014.)
+This option provides interdisciplinary training to develop healthy living skills.
 Coursework provides students with a knowledge base and practical skills to prepare them for careers in wellness professions, including corporate fitness, personal training, fitness management, youth and adult coaching, and community-based fitness programs.
 Students are encouraged to seek appropriate professional certification during the final two years of study, and may wish to consider a minor in the supporting fields of business, gerontology, nutrition, psychology, or sociology.
 After completion of this course of study graduates will be able to design and implement skill and age-appropriate fitness programs, or pursue advanced study in related fields.

 MOVEMENT SCIENCE OPTION: This option provides interdisciplinary training that utilizes movement for diagnosis, rehabilitation, and/or theoretical study.
 Coursework is designed to help prepare graduates for a broad range of careers in biomedical and health-related fields.
 The option can also prepare students for graduate studies in the health professions.
 Students may select supporting courses that will fulfill requirements for advanced study in scientific disciplines and a variety of professional areas such as physical therapy, cardiac rehabilitation, and physician's assistant.

-PHYSICAL & HEALTH EDUCATION TEACHER EDUCATION OPTION: This option is designed to prepare students to become licensed K-12 Health and Physical Education teachers.
+PHYSICAL & HEALTH EDUCATION TEACHER EDUCATION OPTION: (The Department of Kinesiology closed the Physical & Health Education Teacher Education option effective Summer 2015.)
+This option is designed to prepare students to become licensed K-12 Health and Physical Education teachers.
 The licensure certifies them to teach elementary, middle or high school Health and Physical Education.
 The program includes all the academic requirements for the Instructional I Certificate in these fields issued by the Pennsylvania Department of Education.

 EXERCISE SCIENCE OPTION (offered only at the Berks campus): This option is a program of study in the science of exercise.
 This program offers Kinesiology background and applied experience in fitness assessment, exercise physiology, exercise psychology, motor skill development, nutrition and healthy living skills.
 Graduates will be able to scientifically assess fitness levels of individuals.
 Analyzing those assessments, graduates will then be capable of designing and implementing appropriate exercise programs.